ANIMAL HOSPITAL HUB

 ANSWER

-Check all three detection layers before opening the door: look at them (Mismatched Eyes & Sharp Teeth, Three Eyes, Unnatural Facial Appearance, Hollow Face, Twitching), photograph them (any changed eyes/ears/mouth in the photo is always an anomaly, per the wiki's Mechanics page), and check the security cameras (Black Eyes, Unnatural Body ("Boneless"), Staring at Cameras, Void / Black, Camera Twitching, Disguised Shapeshifter, Mismatching Ears).
+Check all three detection layers before opening the door: look at them (Crooked Face (Mismatched Eyes & Sharp Teeth), Three Eyes, Unnatural Facial Appearance (Smiling / X-rayed variants), Staring, Hollow Face, Twitching), photograph them (any changed eyes/ears/mouth in the photo is always an anomaly, per the wiki's Mechanics page), and check the security cameras (Black Eyes, Unnatural Body ("Boneless"), Staring at Cameras, Void / Black, Camera Twitching, Disguised Mimic (formerly Disguised Shapeshifter), Mismatching Ears, Mismatching Face).
 3 of the appearance tells also guarantee a low-pitched, distorted voice.

 Q03Does a static photo always mean the patient is an anomaly?